terna/contagionSequence/README.md

 # contagionSequence
- Visualization of the sequences of contagions in SIsaR
+ Visualization of the sequences of contagions in SIsaR.

- About SIsaR, An Agent-Based Model of the Diffusion of Covid-19 Using NetLogo, with Susceptible, Infected, symptomatic, asymptomatic, and Recovered people (+), look at [https://terna.to.it/simul/SIsaR.html](https://terna.to.it/simul/SIsaR.html)
+ About SIsaR, An Agent-Based Model of the Diffusion of Covid-19 Using NetLogo, with Susceptible, Infected, symptomatic, asymptomatic, and Recovered people (+), look at [https://terna.to.it/simul/SIsaR.html](https://terna.to.it/simul/SIsaR.html).

  Read about the visualization technique in [howItWorks.txt](howItWorks.txt).